Agesilaus II: Youth

 Agesilaus's father was King Archidamos II (r.
 469–427), who belonged to the Eurypontid dynasty, one of the two royal families of Sparta.
 Archidamos already had a son from a first marriage with Lampito (his own step-aunt) named Agis.
 After the death of Lampito, Archidamos remarried in the early 440s with Eupolia, daughter of Melesippidas, whose name indicates an aristocratic status.
 The dates of Agesilaus's birth, death, and reign are disputed.
 The only secured information is that he was 84 at his death.
 The majority opinion is to date his birth to 445/4, but a minority of scholars move it a bit later, c.442.
 Most of the other dates of Agesilaus are similarly disputed, with the minority moving them about two years later than the majority.
 (Note: The article follows the majority view, but mentions the dates favoured by the minority view.)
 Agesilaus also had a sister named Kyniska (the first woman in ancient history to achieve an Olympic victory).
 The name Agesilaus was rare and harks back to Agesilaus I, one of the earliest kings of Sparta.

-Agesilaus was born lame, a fact that should have cost him his life, since in Sparta deformed babies were thrown into a chasm.
-As he was not heir-apparent, he might have received some leniency from the tribal elders who examined male infants, or perhaps the first effects of the demographic decline of Sparta were already felt at the time, and only the most severely impaired babies were killed.
+Agesilaus was born with a limp.
+It is often said that in Sparta deformed babies were thrown into a chasm, meaning that Agesilaus's disability should have cost him his life.
+It is possible that he received some leniency from the tribal elders who examined male infants, or that at the time of his birth, only the most severely impaired babies were killed due to a demographic decline.
+However, it is more likely that the Spartans did not really have any specific policy that encouraged infanticide.

 Starting at the age of 7, Agesilaus had to go through the rigorous education system of Sparta, called the agoge.
 Despite his disability, he brilliantly completed the training, which massively enhanced his prestige, especially after he became king.
 Indeed, as heirs-apparent were exempted of the agoge, few Spartan kings had gone through the same training as the citizens; another notable exception was Leonidas, the embodiment of the "hero-king".
 Between 433 and 428, Agesilaus also became the younger lover of Lysander, an aristocrat from the circle of Archidamos, whose family had some influence in Libya.